-5. Prototype Designing
+4.4 Prototype Designing

-In this chapter we will develop a typical prototype of the proposed system based on the designs covered in the Design section to depict the concepts, design alternatives, and screen layouts.
+In this section we will develop a typical prototype of the proposed system based on the designs covered in the Design section to depict the concepts, design alternatives, and screen layouts.
 For the prototype, only the main functionalities of the proposed system are considered and tools such as database and analytical tools are not implemented in the backend.

-Fig 7: stocked Produce View
+Fig 4: Stocked Produce and Analysis View

 The stock tab allows the user to view the stock level of the produces.
 The stock will be categorized in different types such as vegetables, fruits, herbs etc. and upon selecting a certain type a list of the produces that falls under the category will be displayed with their respective available quantities.
-The stock gives the user an option to request or send stock from and to other farms respectively as highlighted in Fig 7.
+The stock gives the user an option to request or send stock from and to other farms respectively as highlighted in Fig 4.
+The Analysis tab allows the user to view some analysis displayed in graphs and tables.
+The interface displays tables and graphs with general statistics on wastages, demand and harvest.